 Ministry services and information

-- Equipment for people who are Blind or have low vision: If you need equipment to support you to live safely and communicate with others, Whaikaha - Ministry of Disabled People may be able to assist.
-Equipment includes items such as mobility canes, screen-reading software or magnifiers.
+- Blind or reduced vision equipment: If you need equipment to support you to live safely and communicate with others, Whaikaha - Ministry of Disabled People may be able to assist.
+Equipment available may include items like mobility canes, screen-reading software or magnifiers.

-- Low vision information and resources: Many people at some time in their life will experience a problem with their eyesight.
+- Low vision information and resources at the Ministry of Health external URL : Many people at some time in their life will experience a problem with their eyesight.
 If you start to notice your vision changing, it's important to get an assessment and to be aware of what support is available to you.

-- Glasses for children: If your child is 15 years old or under and has vision problems, you may be able to get the children's spectacle subsidy.
+- Children’s Spectacle Subsidy (Glasses for children): If your child is 15 years old or under and has vision problems, you may be able to get the children's spectacle subsidy.
 There are clinical guidelines your child will need to meet to be eligible for funding.

 Other services and information

-- Blind Low Vision NZ: offers a wide range of services to people with severe vision loss, including counselling, orientation and mobility services, Telefriend (a peer support service), adaptive daily living services technology, and employment support.
+- Blind Low Vision NZ external URL : An organisation offering a wide range of services to people with severe vision loss, including counselling, orientation and mobility services, Telefriend (a peer support service), adaptive daily living services technology, and employment support.
 Eligibility criteria apply.

-- Parents of Vision Impaired NZ (PVI): PVI is non-profit organisation made up of parents committed to providing support to other parents of children who are blind or vision impaired.
+- Parents of Vision Impaired NZ (PVI) external URL : A non-profit organisation made up of parents committed to providing support to other parents of children who are blind or vision impaired.

-- Blind Citizens NZ: This advocacy organisation supports blind, low vision and vision impaired people living in New Zealand.
+- Blind Citizens NZ external URL : An advocacy organisation supporting blind, low vision and vision impaired people living in New Zealand.
 They often work with the Government, providers of blind and low-vision specific services, and services in general where blind people have particular requirements that should be considered.

-- Albinism NZ: A voluntary non-profile organisation that works closely with ‘Blind Low Vision NZ’, Albinism NZ supports people with Albinism to realise their full potential at all ages and stages of life.
+- Albinism NZ external URL : A voluntary non-profile organisation that works closely with ‘Blind Low Vision NZ’, Albinism NZ supports people with Albinism to realise their full potential at all ages and stages of life.

-- Retina NZ: A volunteer-led organisation of and for people with retinal conditions.
+- Retina NZ external URL : A volunteer-led organisation of and for people with retinal conditions.
 They focus on peer to peer support and advice for people who have a visual impairment and their families.